akhinos/cf4k8s-networking/README.md

               },
 ```
 1. A listener is added for the mapped app host name for both http and https variants.
-   The listener translates the virtual service configuration into envoy configuration.
+   The listener translates the virtual service configuration into envoy configuration. #TODO: check what listener looks like
    A route entry is added so that the ingress envoy knows how a host name is mapped to a service name.
    Request headers are added that will be forwarded to the cf app.
 ```json